 The accurate determination of σ{ij} depends on the signal-to-noise of the image S/N ratio.
 For extended images, a pixellated approach is the only accurate way to take the S/N ratio of each pixel into account (Dye & Warren 2005; Suyu et al. 2006) but this is not optimal for cluster lenses with a large number of multiple-image systems.
-However, to a first approximation, the positional error of images can be determined by fitting a 2D Gaussian profile to the image surface brightness, which assumes that the background galaxy is compact and its surface brightness profile is smooth enough so that the brightest point in the source plane can be reliably matched to the brightest point in the image plane.
+However, to a first approximation, the positional error of images can be determined by fitting a 2D Gaussian profile to the image surface brightness, which assumes that the background galaxy is compact and its surface brightness profile is smooth enough so that the brightest point in the image plane.